Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Web IoT.rst

 In this chapter, we will learn how to use GPIO to control the RPi remotely via a network and how to build a WebIO service on the RPi.

-This concept is known as “IoT” or Internet of Things.
+This concept is known as "IoT" or Internet of Things.
 The development of IoT will greatly change our habits and make our lives more convenient and efficient

 Project Remote LED
 ****************************************************************